 Sam: Moving Toward Better Outcomes

 Scientists are constantly developing new blood cancer treatments—not least because some blood cancers are still incurable.
-Multiple myeloma is one of these, and it’s what Sam Winegrad’s wife Leigh Anne was diagnosed with in 2016.
-Sam started volunteering with LLS to help push for new treatment options for patients like Leigh Anne.
+Multiple myeloma is one of these, and for Sam Winegrad, volunteering with LLS was a way for him to contribute and push for ongoing treatment options for patients and survivors.

 “Volunteering lets me support an organization that is ‘best in class’ in blood cancer research funding, community support, saving lives, and improving outcomes for patients and families,” he shares.
 “That includes people close to me, as well as tens of thousands of others.”